PANDA National Helpline (Monday to Saturday) 1300 726 306

 Adjusting to the idea of becoming a dad can be complicated, confusing and even overwhelming.

-Joy and anticipation of what is to come can be mixed with anxiety about the unknown.
+Joy and anticipation can be mixed with anxiety about the unknown.
 Even men who have felt able to cope with most things are suddenly facing a future filled with uncertainties they have not had to deal with before.

 We know that some expecting dads experience complex feelings of loss and grief.
 They are leaving one life behind, and moving into another.
 Everyone processes this change differently.